arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 String json = rawJsonOut.get();  // {"foo":"bar"}
 ```

-To represent user data already encoded as byte array, the wrapper class `RawBytes` has been added.
+To represent user-data already encoded as byte array, the wrapper class `RawBytes` has been added.
 The byte array can either represent a `JSON` string (UTF-8 encoded) or a `VPACK` value.
 The format used should match the
 driver protocol configuration (`JSON` for `HTTP_JSON` and `HTTP2_JSON`, `VPACK` otherwise).